Some remarks on Mathieu subspaces over associative algebras: Introduction

-In proposition \ref{propmsub} below, we will see that we get the same definition if we replace the single occurence of `$m \ge 1$' (before the enumeration) by `$m \gg 0$'.
-Conversely, if we replace every occurence of `$m \gg 0$' by `$m \ge 1$' in the above definition, then the cases ``{\it pre-two-sided}'' and ``{\it two-sided}'' coincide and we get the definition of an $R$-ideal of an $R$-algebra, or just the definition of an ideal of a ring since every ring is an associative $\Z$-algebra.
+If we replace every occurence of `$m \gg 0$' by `$m \ge 1$' in the above definition, then the cases ``{\it pre-two-sided}\/'' and ``{\it two-sided}\/'' coincide and we get the definition of a $\vartheta$ $R$-ideal of an associative $R$-algebra, or just the definition of a $\vartheta$ ideal of a ring since every ring is an associative $\Z$-algebra.
 Thus the concept of Mathieu subspaces is a generalization of that of ideals.

+On the other hand, there is a single occurence of `$m \ge 1$' before the enumeration, which can be replaced by `$m \gg 0$'.